kotarac/slicica/README.md

 # slicica
 *diminutive for **image** in croatian*

-Image serving/resizing Connect middleware using Sharp/VIPS.
+Streaming image serving/resizing Connect middleware using Sharp/VIPS.

 Intended for usage behind a CDN like Cloudflare as it doesn't cache results.

+It's possible to use a custom [fs](https://nodejs.org/docs/latest/api/fs.html) implementation with at least [stat](https://nodejs.org/docs/latest/api/fs.html#fs_fs_stat_path_callback) and [createReadStream](https://nodejs.org/docs/latest/api/fs.html#fs_fs_createreadstream_path_options) implemented.
+Can be useful for serving images from S3 instead of the local file system with [S3FS](https://github.com/RiptideElements/s3fs).

 ## Install